pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 When you tap your card at a terminal, whether contactless, chip and pin, or online checkout, that transaction routes through Mastercard or Visa's network.
 They take a cut of every transaction (interchange fees), typically 0.2-1.5% depending on the card type.
 That's how Mastercard makes money.

 Their shareholders expect that revenue to grow.
-When money moves throuh A2A, it's faster (seconds vs days for settlement) and cheaper (fractions of a penny vs percentage-based fees).
+When money moves through A2A, it's faster (seconds vs days for settlement) and cheaper (fractions of a penny vs percentage-based fees).
 For Mastercard, it's an existential threat.

 By acquiring Vocalink, Mastercard would gain control over the infrastructure that could route payments around their card network.
 They would own both the toll road and the free alternative.

-And PSR handed it over under the naieve believe that it would improve competition.
+And the PSR handed it over under the naive belief that it would improve competition.

 ---